Day 1, 16:00, Boston

 She sat up now, ran her hands through her dry hair a couple of times to tease out any knots, then flipped the dark strands over one shoulder.
 He couldn't help but admire the curve of her neck down to her waist and the taught muscle of her back as she shifted.

-"Naturally," he indicated to the stuffed backpack he'd left near the window.
+"Yes," he indicated to the stuffed backpack he'd left near the window.
 She made her way over smoothly and rifled through his obtained treasures.
 Quinn, on the other hand, went into the bathroom while she was busy to indulge on a quick shower.
-He hadn't taken the liberty of a break yet and had left shortly after reserving them a room to satisfy his hunger and give his newfound soulmate some space.
+He hadn't taken the liberty of a break yet and had left to satisfy his hunger and give his newfound soulmate some space.

 As the shower started running, Rashel unearthed a handful of t-shirts from the bottom of the bag.
 She assumed that he had just grabbed a few in the hope that one would fit.
 They didn't have price tags on them and she hoped that meant he hadn't shoplifted for her sake.
 Although, they could easily have been stolen off a washing line too.

-She unfolded them until she found one that sat loosely but at least didn't look like it would hang somewhere near her knees.
+She unfolded them until she found one that sat loosely but at least didn't hang somewhere near her knees.
 Pants had been a harder find for him.
 After digging through the entire bag, the only piece of clothing that could be meant for her appeared to be some black shorts.
-Upon slipping into them she realized they must have been meant either for a size 0 or a skinny fifteen year old because she definitely found them extremely tight to pass as comfortable.
+Upon slipping into them she realized they must have been meant for someone like a skinny fifteen year old because she definitely found them much too tight to pass as comfortable.

-She had the urge to laugh at this outfit.
+She had the urge to laugh.
 Even she, the girl who despised shopping and wasting money on easily ruined clothing in general, could have done better.
 Then she realized that he was probably never forced to steal clothes with his lifestyle, yet alone to suit the requirements of a vampire hunter he was on the run with.
+Laying low really wasn't going to be easy.

 Taking a few steps around the room to loosen up the shorts somewhat and stretch her muscles, she immediately leapt to attention at a knock on the door.
 Silently and with precise speed, she lunged for her discarded weapon on the bed.